Aung San Suu Kyi Fast Facts

 May 29, 2012 - Makes history by stepping on foreign soil for the first time in more than two decades when she arrives in Bangkok, Thailand.

-June 1, 2012 - Aung San Suu Kyi speaks at the World Economic Forum on East Asia.
+June 1, 2012 - Suu Kyi speaks at the World Economic Forum on East Asia.

 June 16, 2012 - Delivers her acceptance speech for her 1991 Nobel Peace Prize, in Oslo, Norway.